NV Innovation Gateway

 - Identify technology outputs and engage with TTO under notification obligation

-- Dissemination / communication strategy, who is this knowledge relevant to and how will they learn about it?
+- Dissemination / communication strategy: who can be interested and how they will learn about it

 - Academic routes (conferences, publications)